shaunabhbose/Lane-Detection-by-Dashcam-Videos/README.md

 Lane detection is a foundational problem in autonomous vehicle perception.
 This project provides an educational, modular implementation that illustrates how raw visual data is transformed into structured roadway information in real time.

+##For additional information, please refer to the report and/or the code in .github